-In my ideal social life, I would have many friends, many of whom would remain close.
-Instead of being a shy and awkward boy who is invisible, I would be a very outgoing person.
+In my ideal future social life, I envision having many friends, a significant number of whom would be close to me.
+Instead of being a shy, awkward individual who often feels invisible, I would be outgoing and sociable.

-I'd be more approachable and capable of assisting others.
-At the same time, when my friends needed help, I'd be able to address their difficulties while also adding value to the community.
+Moreover, I would be approachable and capable of assisting others.
+When my friends faced challenges, I would be there to help solve their problems while also adding value to the community.

 Additionally, I envision having a wife with whom I could share secrets and go through all the highs and lows of life.
 She would be my soulmate, understanding and supporting me in every endeavor.
 Together, as part of a broader social network and community, we would raise a family.
 These social connections would allow us to seek advice and support from those we trust, enhance our career prospects, and make better decisions by considering the viewpoints of our friends.

 By working together, we would gain a more objective understanding of the world and achieve greater things.
 Humans are social animals, and this ideal future social life would prioritize collaboration over competition; it would be characterized by peace rather than conflict.